voxpupuli/puppet-augeasproviders/docs/development.md

     { "resource" = "name"
       { "my" { "foo" = "value" } } }

-If the node to be used is the resource node itself instead of a sub-node, you can use `:resource` as the value, e.g.:
+If the node to be used is the resource node itself instead of a sub-node, you can use `:resource` as the label, e.g.:

     attr_aug_access(:foo,
       :label => :resource